CDCgov/prime-reportstream/prime-router/docs/authz/authz-transition-plan.md

 Please consult [this Lucidchart](http://lucidgov.app/lucidchart/1ad27194-a283-4a38-85e4-132d7e9cf5e3/edit?page=~G0RZ44nv8oX) for a visualization of the intended connectivity strategy.

 Migrating to microservices will be performed in two stages.
-During the intermediate stage, all endpoints handled by the functionapp will remain as they are while the microservices are prepared; both endpoints will be supported at once.
+During the intermediate (first) stage, all endpoints handled by the functionapp will remain as they are while the microservices are prepared; all existing endpoints will remain supported as well as the new endpoints provided by the auth microservice as it is developed.
-After we have completed architectural changes and successfully migrated all senders we will reach the final stage, where all communication is through the auth microservice and the functionapp will no longer be accessed publicly.
+After we have completed architectural changes and successfully migrated all senders we will reach the final stage, where all public communication is handled through the auth microservice and the functionapp will no longer be accessed publicly.

 # Migration Strategy #

+The migration process can be divided to the following tasks.
+For the most part these tasks can be worked on in any order and could be worked on in parallel.

 ### Build Okta related endpoints and application profile update function ###
-Microservices should be updated to provide the endpoints for Okta event hooks to push events to as well as the endpoint for application users to acquire bearer tokens via Okta.
+The auth microservice should be updated to provide the endpoints for Okta event hooks to push events to as well as the endpoint for application users to acquire bearer tokens via Okta.
 The ability to update application user profiles should also be built at this time, and hooked in to the Okta event hook API.
 We should also allow application user profile updates via CLI.

 ### Build passthrough API for functionapp APIs via auth microservice ###
 Calls to the APIs served via the functionapp (reports/waters) should be able to pass through the auth microservice so it